Tributes paid to Corey Brown, Rotorua homeless man with 'golden voice'

-Rotorua's homeless have come together to pay tribute to one of their own who died last week.
+Rotorua's homeless have come together to pay tribute to one of their own who has died.

 Corey Brown was one of the city's homeless but he was also known as the man with the golden voice, commonly found busking with a guitar on the streets in Rotorua.

-Brown, who was in his late 30s or early 40s, died on Thursday last week while with friends at a house in Rotorua.
+Brown, 37, died on Thursday last week while with friends at a house in Rotorua.

-Police have confirmed they attended and his death has been referred to a coroner.
-The coroner's office told the Rotorua Daily Post the exact cause of Brown's death was not yet known.
+Police have confirmed his death has been referred to a coroner.

 His family took his body back to his home in Wainuiomata on Friday and his funeral is to be held tomorrow.